Avilir/ocp4_upi_baremetal/README.md

 # discovery phase

 The first step happens when you get your lab reservation.
-At this time, there is usually a vanilla Linux distro installed on all the machines that you can use to discover information about your cluster using ansible fact-gathering.
+At this time, we *require that RHEL8/Centos8 be deployed on all your masters and workers* - this can be done with Foreman GUI in Alias, for example.
+You can then discover information about your cluster using ansible fact-gathering.
 You run the discover_macs.yml playbook one time, to generate an inventory file with mac addresses defined for all machines.
 For example, construct an input inventory file like this one, call it basic_inv.yml:

 ```
 [deployer]